 Buy Seasonal Produce

 Seasonal food is fresher, tastes better, and is more nutritious than food eaten in its off-season.
 It often supports your local industry as well as your wallet.
 You can expect to find these foods (and more winter favorites) in your grocery store, farmers market, or meal delivery kit this winter.
 Keep an eye out for them.
 Enjoy them with some loose leaf tea, home-made hot cocoa, a fresh cup of coffee or your favorite wine pairing for winter time.

 Can’t be bothered to cook or didn’t find kumquats or yuca in the store?
-Pre-prepared meal companies often have access to a wide range of products and markets that you wouldn’t find quickly, with a price and convenience that can’t be beat.
+Best meal prep companies often have access to a wide range of products and markets that you wouldn’t find quickly, with a price and convenience that can’t be beat.
 It’s nice to eat warm hearty foods in the winter time, but that doesn’t mean they have to be boring!
 Saute up some collard greens and kale, juice an orange or broil a grapefruit, and roast or mash some tubers for a healthy, hearty meal to share with family and friends this winter.

 You might also like: